Silver-Ore-Team/zMultilogue/README.md

 * Advanced camera manipulation system

 ## Documentation
-Documentation of a project is provided as a [GitHub wiki](https://github.com/Silver-Ore-Team/zMultilogue/wiki).
+Documentation of a project is provided as a [GitHub Pages Site](https://silver-ore-team.github.io/zMultilogue/).

 ## Support